 The calibration is done in successive steps with a limited number of parameters in order to minimize the objective function (CRPS, Eq.
 3).
 Previously calibrated parameters are generally not reassessed (except for the number of analogues).
 More advanced techniques, such as using genetic algorithms Horton2017, exist but are out of the scope of the present study.

-The 29-yr hourly precipitation dataset was divided into a calibration period (CP) and a validation period (VP) in order to assess the robustness of the proposed improvements on independent data.
+The 29-yr hourly precipitation dataset was first aggregated into into a standard daily (6h UTC-30hUTC) dataset and then divided into a calibration period (CP) and a validation period (VP) in order to assess the robustness of the proposed improvements on independent data.
 The selection of the VP was evenly distributed over the entire series BenDaoud2010 to reduce potential biases related to trends linked to climate change or to the evolution in measurement techniques.
 Thus, one out of every five years was selected for validation, which represents a total of 6 yr for the VP and 23 yr for the CP.

 The continuous ranked probability score [CRPS,][]Brown1974, Matheson1976, Hersbach2000 is often employed in order to assess the performance of AMs [see, e.g.,][]Bontron2004, Bontron2005, BenDaoud2008, Horton2012, Marty2012, Radanovics2013, Chardon2014, Junk2015, BenDaoud2016, Caillouet2016.
 It allows the evaluation of the predicted cumulative distribution functions F(y) of the precipitation values y from analogue situations compared to the observed value .
 A better prediction has a smaller score.
 It is defined as follows: